zjunlp/WorldMind/Plugin/README.md

 ---

+## 💡 Tips & Best Practices

-## Exploration Phase Skip
+### Exploration Phase Handling

-When the agent cannot observe the target of an action, it should output the exploration marker:
+When the agent cannot observe the target of an action, output the exploration marker to skip discrimination:

 ```python
 from worldmind_plugin import EXPLORATION_PHASE_MARKER